 - Both are strategies used to drive traffic to a website or business.

-- They both require some form of keyword research in order to find out what people search for when looking for products/services like yours (this can then be integrated into your content marketing strategy).
+- They both require some form of keyword research to find out what people search for when looking for products/services like yours (you can then integrate this into your content marketing strategy).

 - Both are digital marketing techniques used by marketers today.